 But the truth is, stevia has been used for centuries to sweeten things.
 Similar to the origins of cocoa and chocolate, stevia is a herb found in South America that was used by indigenous people to sweeten drinks and food, and even to chew for a simple “sweet hit”.

-If it weren’t for the aftertaste and faff it creates in trying to alter recipes, I would use this 100% of the time, because it seems to be virtually impossible to find anything bad about this plant.
-Some people even grow their own stevia plants to use the leaf itself (although you can buy it as liquid extract, pure stevia liquid, granular stevia or white ground stevia “bulked out” with things like erythritol or not-so-good fructose).
+If it weren’t for the famous bitter aftertaste and faff it creates in trying to alter recipes, I would use this 100% of the time, because it seems to be virtually impossible to find anything bad about this plant.
+Some people even grow their own stevia plants to use the leaf itself (although you can buy it as liquid extract, pure stevia liquid, granular stevia or white ground stevia “bulked out” with things like erythritol or not-so-good fructose – always check labels).

 Rice Syrup, Brown Rice Syrup, Rice Malt Syrup

 These are all the same thing, and we choose to use this as our primary liquid sweetener in our house.
-It is classed as a free sugar (along with honey, maple syrup and other syrups like date syrup and fruit juices) by the WHO in their new guidelines, so we use it sparingly, but the reason we choose it over the others most of the time is that it is primarily glucose, not fructose.
+It is classed as a free sugar (along with honey, maple syrup and other syrups like date syrup and fruit juices) by the WHO in their new guidelines, so we use it sparingly, but the reason we choose it over the others most of the time is that it is 100% fructose free (it converts to glucose, which our bodies need for survival – we have no need at all for fructose – when consumed).

-We decided to give up sugar after reading I Quit Sugar and Fat Chance, both of which emphasise the fact that it is fructose that is the addictive sugar that causes nonalcoholic fatty liver disease and metabolic syndrome (diabetes, heart disease, cancer).
+We decided to give up sugar after reading I Quit Sugar and Fat Chance, both of which emphasise the fact that it is fructose that is the addictive sugar that causes nonalcoholic fatty liver disease and metabolic syndrome (diabetes, heart disease, cancer), among other things.
 That doesn’t mean we eat as much of this as we like, but it is better metabolised by the body so we use it before other honey, syrups and fruit juices.

-Fructose-based sweeteners: “Sugar”, Maple Syrup, Honey, Dates, Fruit Juice, Dried Fruits…
+Fructose-based sweeteners: “Sugar”, Coconut Sugar, Coconut Nectar, Date Syrup, Maple Syrup, Honey, Dates, Fruit Juice, Dried Fruits…

 You can find out more about our food philosophy and why we sometimes do use these sugars here.
 Suffice it to say that these packs/bottles are in our cupboards for a loooong time because they are used very little, so we tend to get the more expensive, best quality stuff we can and let it last a LONG time!

-In addition to this, as with some of the sweeteners I have already mentioned, there is a little (note, little) goodness in the form of fibre, vitamins and nutrients in things like raw organic honey and maple syrup, dates and dried fruits.
-Still, this neither balances out nor counteracts the fructose, and it certainly doesn’t stop it being addictive, so I am careful.
+In addition to this, as with some of the sweeteners I have already mentioned, there is a little (note, little) goodness in the form of fibre, vitamins and nutrients in things like raw organic honey, pure grade A maple syrup, coconut sugar or nectar, dates and dried fruits.
+Still, this neither balances out nor counteracts the fructose, you can get all of the nutrients and fibre you get from them in healthier food sources, and it certainly doesn’t stop it being addictive, so I am careful.
+But if I am going to use sugar for an occasional treat, I try using these marginally better options first before table sugar.

 I keep a minimum in the house so that we are not tempted often, and I truly believe we can only keep them in the house now because we went through the detox period that means we do not constantly crave them or give in to them.